SuvidhKant/SQLVenom/README.md

 </u>

 <p align="justify">
-SQL Venom is a simple Python tool designed for scanning SQL injection vulnerabilities in a target domain.
-The tool utilizes various Python libraries and modules, including requests, argparse, and custom modules for making requests, extracting parameters, and crawling URLs.
-It also features colorful terminal output using huepy and ASCII art banners with pyfiglet.
+SQL Venom is a cutting-edge Python tool, expertly designed for scanning SQL injection vulnerabilities in target domains.
+Leveraging Python libraries like requests and argparse, it delivers swift and thorough assessments.
+Custom modules for request handling, parameter extraction, and URL crawling ensure a comprehensive analysis.
+The tool's vibrant terminal output, thanks to huepy, enhances user experience.
+ASCII art banners using pyfiglet add a visually appealing touch.
+Elevate your security assessment with SQL Venom - a powerful, user-friendly solution for robust SQL injection vulnerability detection.
 </p>